appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/easypanel.md

+---
+description: Easypanel it's a modern server control panel.
+You can use it to deploy Appsmith on your own server.
+---

 # Easypanel
 [Easypanel](https://easypanel.io) it's a modern server control panel.
 You can use it to deploy Appsmith on your own server.